-The Election Rules and Procedures shall be reviewed every four years in consultation with registered producers, with the next review to occur in 2017.
+The Election Rules and Procedures shall be reviewed every five years in consultation with registered producers, with the next review to occur in 2022.
 The BCHMC will also review the Election Rules and Procedures upon receipt of a written request from a producer organization or any 3 registered producers.
 Any changes must be approved by BCFIRB prior to implementation.

 The BCHMC maintains a current and accurate Register of Producers (the “Register”) in accordance with the requirements of the British Columbia Hog Marketing Scheme.
 The Register is open to inspection to any registered producer during regular business hours, and an up to date copy of the register will be sent to any registered producer on request.
 Set out below are excerpts from the Scheme which relate to the definition of the term registered producer.

 Meaning of Registered Producer – Excerpts from BC Hog Marketing Scheme

 Sections 1, 7 and 8 of the British Columbia Hog Marketing Scheme provide as follows:

 “registered producer” means a commercial producer whose name has been entered and remains registered in the register referred to in section 7 as a commercial producer;

 7. (1) Where a commercial producer applies to be registered as a commercial producer, and the commission is satisfied that he qualifies under Section 8, it shall enter his name and address in the register as a commercial producer.